rooted92/trucker-app-sandbox/README.md

 Feel free to explore the project and perform CRUD operations on the different entities.

+## Notes
+- This project uses MongoDB for data storage, configured to run on a local instance.
+- Data persistence is limited to the local MongoDB instance.
+It will remain stored as long as the local database is running and not manually cleared.
-Please note that this project uses fake data and is intended for demonstration purposes only.
+- The data is intended for demonstration purposes.
+Each local setup will have its own separate dataset.

 If you have any further questions or need assistance, feel free to ask.